 You should visit a physiotherapist if your pain is mechanical.
-Also, other reasons you may choose to attend a physical therapy session include when pain is not going away, the pain has severely affected movement, or it prevents you from sporting activities.
+Also, other reasons you may choose to attend a physical therapy session include when the pain is not going away, the pain has severely affected movement, or it prevents you from sporting activities.
 Any of these reasons show that it is time to see a physiotherapist.

-Your physiotherapist should listen to your concerns and provide you with specialized treatment for your unique health needs including tips for self management and a home exercise program.
+Your physiotherapist should listen to your concerns and provide you with specialized treatment for your unique health needs including tips for self-management and a home exercise program.
 Your physiotherapist should ensure you are taking an active role in your recovery.
 Read customer reviews for physiotherapy clinics on Google to see what other people are saying about their quality of service before booking.